 When Do You Receive IRS Form 1099-OID?

 You will typically receive IRS Form 1099-OID from the issuer of a debt instrument when the Original Issue Discount is $10 or more in a given year.
 This can include various types of bonds, including corporate, municipal, and government bonds.
 If you have received any interest on these debt instruments, or if the bonds were issued at a discount to face value, the issuer is required to send this form to you for tax reporting purposes.
-The -OID is generally sent out by January 31st of the year following the calendar year in which the income was earned.
+The 1099-OID is generally sent out by January 31st of the year following the calendar year in which the income was earned.

-Why is IRS Form 1099-OID Important for Taxpayers?
+Why Is IRS Form 1099-OID Important for Taxpayers?

 How to Fill Out IRS Form 1099-OID?